w-3513y/GameStore/README.md

 # GameStore

-Game Store is a project that I'll use as a template to future consults.
-The idea is create a project that simulate a corporate scenario, but testing new technologies
+Game Store is a project that I'll be using as a template to future consults.
+The idea is creat a project that simulate a corporative project, but testing new technologies

 ## Usage

-The flow of the program will be very simple, it will be a Game Storage where you can consult or buy games
+The program's use will be very simple, it will be a Game Storage where you can consult or buy games

 ## Installation